ChristelleNieves/Movies-app/README.md

 # Movies-app
-An iOS application that displays movies and tv shows that are currently trending, populare, upcoming, etc.
+An iOS application that displays movies and TV shows that are currently trending, popular, upcoming, etc.
 * Currently in development*

 Users have the option to browse through: